twitch-irc/twitch-irc-api/README.md

 ## Support

-Feel free to [create an issue](https://github.com/twitch-irc/twitch-irc-api/issues/new).
-We are active on the development of twitch-irc and it's modules and we respond to each and every issues.
-When submitting an issue, please include your Node/NPM versions, your operating system and the log file or the error message.
-Please, do your best to explain how to reproduce the issue.
+Don't hesitate to create an issue.
+We are active on the development of twitch-irc and it's modules and we respond to each and every issues as soon as possible.
+When submitting your issue, please include your node/npm versions, your operating system and post the error message.
+Please, do your best to explain how to reproduce your issue.

 ## License